Roland V-Drums

-V-Drums (Virtual Drums) are a line of electronic drums by Roland Corporation Introduced originally in 1997.
+V-Drums (Virtual Drums) are a line of electronic drums by Roland Corporation which were first launched in 1997.

 Trigger types

 V-Drums trigger devices are of four major types: mesh-head drum pads, rubber pads, cymbal pads and acoustic drum triggers.
 Mesh-head pads look very similar to acoustic drums, and attempt to emulate their feel.
 The simpler, more generic type is a rubber pad, which is less expensive, but also looks and feels less like an acoustic drum.
 There are several models of cymbal pads (also called V-Cymbals).
 The more expensive ones attempt to emulate the physical properties of acoustic cymbals of various types (e.g.: hi-hat, crash, ride), while the simpler, less expensive cymbal pads are less realistic.
 Acoustic drum triggers can be used to provide trigger signals from standard acoustic drums.

 From an electrical point of view, trigger pads can be of the following types: